10 Essential Watering Tips to Keep Your Landscape Alive

 If you need to prioritize, water in this order:

-New plantings, containers, vegetables and annuals, shrubs, then lawns last.
+New plantings of any kind, containers, vegetables and annuals, perennials and shrubs, then lawns last.

 Quick Watering Cheat Sheet

-• Shrubs: 1 to 2 minutes per plant or 60 to 90 minutes with soaker hose, weekly
+• Shrubs: 1 to 2 minutes per plant or 60 to 90 minutes with soaker hose, two to four times per week

-• Trees: 2 to 4 minutes per tree or 1 to 2 hours with soaker hose, weekly
+• Trees: 2 to 4 minutes per tree or 1 to 2 hours with soaker hose, two to three times per week

-• Soaker hose beds: 45 to 90 minutes, once per week
+• Soaker hose beds: 45 to 90 minutes, two to three times per week

 • Drip irrigation: 20 to 45 minutes, every 1 to 2 days

-• Containers: 10 to 90 seconds depending on size, typically daily
+• Containers: 10 to 90 seconds depending on size, typically daily, sometimes twice per day in extreme heat.

 Quick Watering Cheat Sheets